 Relaxing into the ruse

-My friend John who loved photography and owned a 10×8 plate camera, shadowed the Photographer.
+My friend John who loved photography and owned a 10×8 plate camera shadowed the Photographer.
 He did not get in his way and did not offend anyone, just snapping a few photos for himself on his Bronica.
-Guessing exposures on his way round with no light meter, just him and his camera.
+Guessing exposures on his way around with no light meter, just him and his camera.
 Changing his films just as quick as the photographer.